Celine Dion singles discography

 Keeping to her French roots, Dion continued to release French-language recordings between each English album.
-After Dion chante Plamondon in 1991, D'eux was released in 1995 and amassed huge success with the single "Pour que tu m'aimes encore".
-The song reached number one in France and stayed at the top position for twelve weeks.
-"Pour que tu m'aimes encore" topped the charts in Francophone countries and also peaked inside the top ten in the UK, Ireland, the Netherlands and Sweden.
+After Dion chante Plamondon in 1991, D'eux followed in 1995 and achieved major success with the single "Pour que tu m'aimes encore".
+The song reached number one in France and remained at the top for twelve weeks.
+"Pour que tu m'aimes encore" also topped charts in Francophone countries and entered the top ten in the UK, Ireland, the Netherlands, and Sweden.
 The next single, "Je sais pas", also reached number one in France and Belgium.
-In 1995, Dion released "To Love You More" in Japan, where it reached number one, selling 1.5 million copies.
-As a result, she became the first non-Japanese artist in twelve years to garner a number-one hit on the Oricon Singles Chart.
+In 1995, Dion released "To Love You More" in Japan, where it reached number one and sold 1.5 million copies.
+As a result, she became the first non-Japanese artist in twelve years to achieve a number-one hit on the Oricon Singles Chart.

-Released in 1996, Falling into You featured the US, Canadian and Australian chart-topping single "Because You Loved Me", which has sold over two million copies in the US alone and is Dion's biggest Billboard Hot 100 hit.
-Other successful singles from the album included "It's All Coming Back to Me Now" and "All by Myself", which both reached the top five on the Billboard Hot 100.
+Released in 1996, Falling into You included the US, Canadian, and Australian chart-topping single "Because You Loved Me", which has sold over two million copies in the US alone and remains Dion's biggest Billboard Hot 100 hit.
+Other successful singles from the album included "It's All Coming Back to Me Now" and "All by Myself", both of which reached the top five on the Billboard Hot 100.
 "It's All Coming Back to Me Now" became Dion's third platinum single in the US, with sales of 1.6 million copies.
-In 1997, she released the most-successful single of her career, "My Heart Will Go On".
-Serving as the love theme to the 1997 blockbuster motion picture, Titanic (also included on Let's Talk About Love), the single topped the charts across the world, and became Dion's signature song.
-"My Heart Will Go On" won the Academy Award for Best Original Song, and it gave Dion two additional Grammy Awards for Best Female Pop Vocal Performance, and the most coveted Record of the Year.
-"My Heart Will Go On" was certified diamond, multi-platinum and gold around the world.
-It remains Dion's highest seller and one of the best-selling singles of all time, with global sales of over eighteen million, including two million in Germany, 1.8 million in the US, 1.5 million in the UK, and 1.2 million units in France.
-With "Think Twice" and "My Heart Will Go On", Dion became the first female artist with two million-selling singles in the UK.
-She is also one of the biggest-selling female singles artists of all time in the UK.
+In 1997, she released the most successful single of her career, "My Heart Will Go On".
+Serving as the love theme to the 1997 blockbuster film Titanic (and also included on Let's Talk About Love), the single topped charts worldwide and became Dion's signature song.
+"My Heart Will Go On" won the Academy Award for Best Original Song and earned Dion two additional Grammy Awards: Best Female Pop Vocal Performance and Record of the Year.
+The single was certified diamond, multi-platinum, and gold in numerous countries.
+It remains Dion's highest-selling release and one of the best-selling singles of all time, with global sales exceeding 18 million, including two million in Germany, 1.8 million in the US, 1.5 million in the UK, and 1.2 million in France.
+With "Think Twice" and "My Heart Will Go On", Dion became the first female artist to achieve two million-selling singles in the UK.
+She is also among the biggest-selling female singles artists in UK chart history.